BrentGrammer/PROGNOTES/ComputerScience/DesigningDataIntensiveApplications.md

 Versioning concurrent and concurrent write example in p.
 188-9.
 Use version numbers with write requests taken from previous reads to determine what state the wrote is based on.
 Merges with latest version for record key.
 Tombstones (markers for deletions) are used to resolve merging concurrent writes with deletes.

-PARTITIONING: chapter 6
+## PARTITIONING: chapter 6

 (Summary on p 217)

--partitioning is necessary when you have so much data that storing and detailing with it on one machine is no longer feasible.
+Partitioning is necessary when you have so much data that storing and detailing with it on one machine is no longer feasible.

--main purpose is scalability, large data sets distributed/spread out across many disks and query load distributed across many processors.
+- main purpose is scalability, large data sets distributed/spread out across many disks and query load distributed across many processors.
--partitions are like mini databases (also called shards) -usually combined with replication so that partitions are copied to numerous nodes.
+- partitions are like mini databases (also called shards)
+- usually combined with replication so that partitions are copied to numerous nodes.

 - goal is to spread data evenly across partitions and nodes.